Shinmera/deploy/README.md

 This will build your system, gather the necessary information, and deploy a standalone `bin` folder within your project's root directory.
 You can then ship this folder to your users.

+If you want to deploy a console application rather than a GUI application, you should use ``deploy-console-op`` instead, which will activate the proper mode on Windows, and suppress the standard startup output.

+You can also leverage deploy to "just" dump an image of your implementation state rather than a standalone executable.
+In that case, you should use the ``deploy-image-op``.

+With SBCL you can even leverage Deploy to create "shrinkwrapped" executables.
+These executables can statically or dynamically link C libraries and let Lisp stack frames integrate properly with foreign debuggers and profiling tools like perf.
+To produce a shrinkwrapped executable you must have the SBCL source tree available with which you already built your SBCL.
+Then you can create your executable by loading deploy and running

+    (deploy:shrinkwrap "my-system")

+It'll automatically invoke itself again to run ``deploy-image-op`` on your system, shrinkwrap that, and then compile it together with the rest of the dynamic libraries it depends on into the final executable.

 ## Customising Foreign Libraries
 Sometimes you might want to designate a specific library for deployment, rather than the one used during development.
 If this is the case, you have to help Deploy out a little by defining extra information about the library with `define-library`.
 If the foreign library is in the source tree of a lisp library, you can simply associate the CFFI library with the system that provides it, and Deploy will find it automatically: